ren-rens/Database-2024-2025/README.md

 Code from Database seminars in FMI year 2024/2025

 # TO DO:
-Add the quries for pc and ships in week 1-3
+Add the quries for ships in week 1-3